 “It’s not just about making money; it’s about building a blog you’re proud of.”

 And the book continues with it’s amazing goodness from there.
-The ebook is 63 pages and three main chapters or sections covering how to build your blog, advertising, and making money.
+The ebook is 63 pages and three main chapters or sections covering how to build your blog, advertising, and making money, also if you need money right away, there are also services that offer no credit check personal loans, that can help until you have your book going.

 How is 75 Ways to Make Money Blogging Organized?